War in the Highlands

 War in the Highlands (La Guerre dans le Haut Pays) is a 1998 war drama film written and directed by Francis Reusser and starring Marion Cotillard.
 The film is a co-production between Switzerland, France and Belgium and it is based on the 1915 novel La Guerre dans le Haut-Pays by Charles-Ferdinand Ramuz, concerning Switzerland in the Napoleonic era.
 The film was released theatrically in Switzerland on 7 October 1998, and in France on 5 May 1999.
-It was selected as the Swiss entry for the Best Foreign Language Film category at the 71st Academy Awards, but it was not nominated.

-Marion Cotillard won the Best Actress award at the 1999 Autrans Mountain Film Festival for her performance.
-The film also competed for the Golden Bear at the 1999 Berlin Film Festival.
+The film competed for the Golden Bear at the 1999 Berlin Film Festival.
+It was selected as the Swiss entry for the Best Foreign Language Film category at the 71st Academy Awards in 1999, but it was not nominated.
+Cotillard won the Best Actress award at the 1999 Autrans Mountain Film Festival for her performance.